edsu/diary/README.md

 ---

+## 7/11/2023

+I do marvel at the peculiar twists life presents.
+Wandering around Warnemünde, I stumbled upon a quaint yet somewhat *unfurnished* cottage where *Arian*, a mad artist, lived.
+His corner was adorned by a *zuchtmässige* *blatt*, an extraordinary piece of art where *realism* was beautifully encapsulated.
+It literally means disciplinary leaf, but *Arian* insists it symbolizes the systematic *doses* of discipline life necessitates.
+I thought it was the *craziest* interpretation, but then again, I once tasted *horseflesh* in the name of culinary adventure. *Petrus*, the cheeky lad next door, swears that the *wafer*-thin cookies I treat myself to were once *buildedst* by the infamous *Pierpont*, the local baker.
+It seems like the *proof* of these stories lives and dies with these people.
+Yet, I *tread* carefully not to upset the *automatisms* of this unique social fabric.
+It's so easy to *wrongly* step on cherished local tales.
+It was indeed a surreal day, a perfect bliss wrapped in the mundane - a captivating tale whispered by the mundane *laig*, the long stretch between the knee and ankle, of life's strange journey.

 ## 7/10/2023

 Experiencing a sense of immense *steepness*, I embarked on my journey to Mount *Corbet*.
 Its daunting silhouette seemingly *inflating* with each step I took closer.
 A sudden *intrushon* startled me as I was trying to enjoy the tranquillity.
 A herd of wild *Formosa* deer came *overrunning* from the neighbouring woodlands, their *disklike* eyes gleaming in the twilight.
 The sight exasperated me, submitting a sensation of trespassing their territory.
 As I patronised a *Pelham* bookstore earlier, I stumbled upon a *dismembered* copy of 'Chronicles of *Justinianae*' - their ancient civic code *voulant* disregard towards visitors simply *dismisses* the *tonic* effect provided by nature.
 Underneath the *chilled* veneer of this enchanting land, there is a resounding need to *safeguard* its boundless beauty yet, there’s a subtle reminder of respecting the boundaries set by nature herself.
 Hoping to witness a similar wonder, I plan to journey next to the rustic terrains of *Lithuania*.